Get E-Book

 });

-net.Socket is also an EventEmitter, so the event vocabulary from Chapter 7 applies. connect, data, end, error, timeout, and close are events on top of native socket transitions.
+net.Socket is also an EventEmitter.
+Events such as connect, data, end, error, timeout, and close are JavaScript events created from lower socket activity.

 JavaScript net.Socket